-Type of Load Load chargeable (as %age of NAV) Entry Load Nil Exit Load (as a % of Applicable NAV) • In respect of each purchase / switch-in of Units, an Exit Load of 1.00% is payable if Units are redeemed/ switched-out within 1 month from the date of allotment.
+Type of Load Load chargeable (as %age of NAV)# Entry Load Nil Exit Load (as a % of Applicable NAV) • In respect of each purchase / switch-in of Units, an Exit Load of 1.00% is payable if Units are redeemed/ switched-out within 1 month from the date of allotment.
 No Exit Load is payable if Units are redeemed / switched-out after 1 month from the date of allotment.
+No Entry / Exit Load shall be levied on units allotted on IDCW reinvestment.
 In respect of Systematic Transactions such as SIP, Flex SIP, STP, Flex STP, Exit Load, if any, prevailing on the date of registration / enrolment shall be levied.
 Any redemption / switch out of units would be done on First in First Out (FIFO) basis.
-The above Exit Load is applicable for all subscriptions / switch in / redemptions / switch out transactions including Systematic Withdrawal Plan (SWP) and Systematic Transfer Plan (STP) under Regular Plan and Direct Plan.
-No exit load will be chargeable in case of switches made between different options of the scheme.
+The above Exit Load is applicable for all subscriptions / switch in / redemptions / switch out transactions including Systematic Withdrawal Plan (SWP) and Systematic Transfer Plan (STP) under Regular Plan and Direct Plan between schemes.
+No exit load will be chargeable in case of switches made between different plans / options of the scheme.
 The AMC/Trustee reserves the right to change / modify the Load structure of the Scheme on prospective basis, subject to maximum limits as prescribed under the Regulations.